Deadline

 Overview

-The Margaret McBride Lehrman Graduate Scholarship derives from an endowment created to provide support for graduate students with financial need who are enrolled in the liberal arts, journalism, law or communications disciplines and who are pursuing studies that emphasize communication, especially writing skills.
+The Margaret McBride Lehrman Graduate Scholarship derives from a very generous endowment that provides support for graduate students with financial need and pursuing studies that emphasize communication, especially writing skills.

 Award Details

-Funds will be disbursed to the student billing account in 3 equal installments in Fall, Winter, and Spring terms
+• Funds will be disbursed to student billing account in equal installments in Fall 2024, Winter 2025, and Spring 2025.

 Eligibility and Criteria

-Currently enrolled Master's, Doctoral and Law students.
-Students beginning their studies in Summer 2023 or Fall 2023 are not eligible for this award.
+• Currently enrolled Master's, Doctoral, and Law students, pursuing studies that emphasize communication, especially writing skills.
+Any student beginning their studies in Summer 2024 or Fall 2024 is not eligible for this award.

 Application